intrd/bitcoin-tofybot/README.md

 ```

 That's all, <br/>
-Script this 4 your needs and respect the CC license, thanks!
+Script this 4 your needs and respect the CC license.